Wolfe Tone GAC, Derrymacash

-Wolfe Tone Gaelic Athletic Club (De Bhulbh Ton CLG) is a GAA club in County Armagh, Northern Ireland.
+Wolfe Tone Gaelic Athletic Club (De Bhulbh Ton CLG) is a Gaelic Athletic Association (GAA) club in County Armagh, Northern Ireland.
 It is based in the townland of Derrymacash, on the southern shore of Lough Neagh, close to Lurgan.
 It is part of Armagh GAA and plays at Raparee Park (Páirc na Ropairí.
 The club takes its name from the republican leader of the 1798 revolution, Wolfe Tone.

 The club plays Gaelic football in the Armagh Senior Championship, and fields teams at all age levels from Under-8 to Senior.
 The associated camogie club is St Enda's.
 Wolfe Tone and St Enda's GAC is located in Derrymacash in north Armagh.

 History

 The club was founded in 1917.
 Gaelic football has been played in Doire Mhic Cais from the very inception of the GAA and the Wolfe Tone club came into existence in 1911.
 The early teams competed in the South West Antrim League up until 1920, when the fight for independence had a negative impact on the Association across the country.
 The club was revived in 1924, when J.J.
 Murray, along with Charles McConville, John McCorry and Paddy McCann, entered the club into numerous local competitions and Murray formed the Lurgan League for teams from the north Armagh area.
 The Tones club was based at a practice field on Aghacommon Lane and competed in various leagues including the mid-Armagh League, the Lurgan and District League and the Armagh All-County League.